dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Parameters**

-`listener`: A delegate object of DSCameraStateListener to the camera state.
+`listener`: A delegate object of CameraStateListener to the camera state.

 ### enableEnhancedFeatures

 Enable the specified enhanced features.
-View DSEnhancedFeatures for more details.
+View `EnumEnhancedFeatures` for more details.

 ```java
 void enableEnhancedFeatures(int enhancerFeatures) throws CameraEnhancerException{}